gesape/AutoStatsQ/README.md

 Orientation test:
 - yaml file with median, mean and standard deviation of obtained correction angle
 - yaml file with polarity errors
+- yaml file containing all results for all stations and single events
-- optional: map showing the median correction angle
+- optional: map showing the median correction angle; figures showing cc value vs correction angle for each event and station; figure showing correction angle over time for each station

 PSD test:
 - flat freq ranges in yaml file for each station and component